-It’s not a secret that coffee is one of the most popular pre-workout stimulants that help not only to improve exercise performance but also lower post-exercise fatigue.
-However, not much has been said about coffee temperature.
-Today I will clarify if you should drink hot or cold coffee before a workout?
+It’s not a secret that coffee is one of the most popular pre-workout stimulants.
+For me, it helps not only to improve my performance but also lower post-exercise fatigue.

-That’s because several physiological adaptations occur in hot environmental conditions.
+“Several physiological adaptations occur in hot environmental conditions,” according to the publication:

 - Increased overall fatigue and tiredness